Types of Plans

 to as hybrid plans.
 A traditional defined benefit plan promises a fixed

-monthly benefit at retirement usually based upon a formula that takes
+monthly benefit at retirement that is usually based upon a formula that

-into account the employee's compensation and years of service.
-A cash
+takes into account the employee's compensation and years of service.
+A

 employee's benefit is expressed as a hypothetical account balance